AliShahabzadeh/Logical-Networks/README.md

 </br>
 > [!NOTE]
 > The course is taught in Italian, so the notes are also written in Italian.

+> [!CAUTION]
+> The course notes are not covered under the MIT License.
 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.